Julian Edelman announces retirement, saying his wheels ‘finally have fallen off’

 “For all Julian did for our team, what I may appreciate the most is he was the quintessential throwback player,” Patriots Coach Bill Belichick said in a statement.
 “He could, and did, do everything — catch, run, throw, block, return, cover and tackle — all with an edge and attitude that would not allow him to fail under any circumstance.
 Julian Edelman is the ultimate competitor and it was a privilege to coach him.”

-“Julian Edelman is one of the great success stories in our franchise’s history,” said team owner Robert Kraft.
+“Julian Edelman is one of the great success stories in our franchise’s history,” Patriots owner Robert Kraft said.
 “There aren’t many players who earn an NFL roster spot at a position they have never played before. … His explosiveness off the line, quickness in his cuts and elusiveness after the catch made him one of the hardest players to defend throughout his career.
 His clutch catches in our biggest games and overall toughness made him a fan favorite.”

-The Patriots terminated Edelman’s contract Monday in a move designated as related to a failed physical examination, which could allow him to collect as much as $2 million via a collectively bargained injury protection benefit (per ESPN).
+The Patriots terminated Edelman’s contract Monday in a move designated as related to a failed physical, which could allow him to collect as much as $2 million via a collectively bargained injury protection benefit (per ESPN).

 New England, which struggled on offense last year after Brady left in free agency, aggressively targeted pass-catchers in the offseason.
-The team signed the top two tight ends on the market, Hunter Henry and Jonnu Smith, gave former Las Vegas Raiders wide receiver Nelson Agholor a two-year, $26 million deal and added former San Francisco 49ers wide receiver Kendrick Bourne.
+The team signed the top two tight ends on the market, Hunter Henry and Jonnu Smith; gave former Las Vegas Raiders wide receiver Nelson Agholor a two-year, $26 million deal; and added former San Francisco 49ers wide receiver Kendrick Bourne.

-The Boston Herald cited a source familiar with Edelman’s situation in reporting last week that it was “doubtful” his chronic knee issues would allow him to play the entire 2021 season.
+The Boston Herald cited a person familiar with Edelman’s situation in reporting last week that it was “doubtful” his chronic knee issues would allow him to play the entire 2021 season.

 Now Edelman has hung up his cleats altogether.
 He made a point in his video of being shown leaving the field at the Patriots’ stadium in Foxborough, Mass.